mousepawmedia/devdocs/network/source/guides/staff.rst

 Previous MousePaw Media graduates have written up some tips for new interns!
 You can read those on the Phabricator Phriction wiki at the link below:

-..
-IMPORTANT:: Read `Internship Tips <https://phabricator.mousepawmedia.net/w/resources/internship_tips/>`_
+..  important:: Read `Internship Tips <https://phabricator.mousepawmedia.net/w/resources/internship_tips/>`_

 You can learn more about the different parts of the Staff Network in the other sections of this documentation.